Annaëlle Bénard

 Publications

-Master’s Degree in Behavioural Ecology and Wildlife Management (2020)
+Master's in Behavioural Ecology and Wildlife Management (2020)

-BEER Center, Durham University, UK (Professor Philip Stephens).
+BEER centre, Durham University, UK (Professor Philip Stephens)

-M2 internship Estimating species abundance is a major challenge in ecology, especially for cryptic, nocturnal, or rare species.
-Camera traps offer an alternative to intensive or unrealistic field surveys.
+Estimating species abundance is a major challenge in ecology, particularly for cryptic, nocturnal, or rare species.
+Camera traps offer an alternative to intensive or impractical field surveys.

-In an individual‑based simulation framework, we tested three published estimation methods (Time‑to‑Event, Moeller et al. 2018; Random Encounter Model, Lucas et al. 2015; Distance Sampling on Transects, Howe et al. 2017) using animal trajectories based on correlated random walks.
-The work evaluates precision, robustness, and sampling effort required to obtain reliable estimates.
+Within an individual-based simulation framework, we tested three published estimation methods (Time-to-Event, Moeller et al. 2018; Random Encounter Model, Lucas et al. 2015; Distance Sampling, Howe et al. 2017) using animal trajectories based on correlated random walks.
+The work evaluates the accuracy, robustness, and sampling effort required to obtain reliable estimates.

 Hierarchical organisation of food exchange in the ant Lasius niger